popey/popey.com-blog/content/post/2024/09/windows-3.11-on-qemu-5.2.0.md

 > It works for me and many others.
 Have you followed the instructions?
 At which point do you see the black screen?

-The key to finding the solution was a comment from Jaap Joris pointed out that the disk image "*hasn't changed since it was first committed 3 years ago*", implying it must have worked back then, but doesn't now.
+The key to finding the solution was a comment from Jaap Joris pointing out that the disk image "*hasn't changed since it was first committed 3 years ago*", implying it must have worked back then, but doesn't now.

 ## Joy of Open Source